bobjacobsen/JMRI/java/src/jmri/script/README-WIP.md

 Future Tasks

+ - [ ] Conditionals and LogixNG allow you to enter and execute a single Jython (and only Jython) command.
+We need to generalize that some day.
  - [ ] JmriScriptEngineManager requires GraalVM to compile; figure out how to bypass that

  - [ ] Can you check for GraalVM installed languages so they can be automatically added i.e.